Nitsyhftr/nitsyhftr/README.md

 Welcome to my little space on Github.
 Here i put my thoughts and ideas into code.

 - 🔭 Primary Coding language : Python
-- 🌱 Currently learning Automation and Cracking
-- 👯 I’m looking to collaborate with other programmers
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
-- 📫 How to reach me : The fastest way to reach me is by Telegram

-- ⚡ Fun fact : I am a melomaniac, an Otaku and a fan of Ruskin Bond Stories 🤣.
+- ⚡ Fun fact : I am a potterhead, an Astrophile 🤣.

 <details>
 	<summary>Interested in knowing more about me 👇 </summary>